.

-inside schools
+Improving air quality inside schools

-Poor ventilation can cause indoor air to be 2-5 times, even 100 times more polluted than outdoor air
+Poor ventilation can cause indoor air to be 2-5 times,

 Until recently, scientific research has focused on the risk of outdoor pollutants on children, from sources such as road traffic and wood burning.
-But, as Professor Cath Noakes states, indoor air is as important, if not more so than outdoor air.
+But, as Professor Cath Noakes states, indoor air is as important, if not more so, than outdoor air.
 That's because children, outside of the home, spend most of their time inside classrooms.

 Indoor pollutants include fine particulate matter, mould, fungal spores & pollen, high levels of CO₂ and airborne viruses (that cause measles, flu and COVID-19).
 It could also include microscopic pieces of plastic.

 Breathing poor-quality air is a well-documented risk to children's immediate and long-term health and cognition.
-Improving air quality in schools will not only reduce absence rates and safeguard children’s health and well-being; there is evidence that it will also sharpen concentration and enhance educational performance.
+Improving air quality in schools will not only reduce absence rates and safeguard children’s health and well-being; there is evidence that it will also sharpen concentration and enhance educational performance

-Available Affordable Solutions
+Immediately Available, Affordable Solutions

 Commitment to Inclusivity